murphyk2021/School_District_Analysis/README.md

 - **How does replacing the 9th graders' math and reading scores affect Thomas High School's performance relative to the other schools?** With the adjusted calculations, Thomas High School still placed second in terms of overall performance when compared to the other schools in the school district.

 - **In addition, the removal of the 9th Grade scores From Thomas High School did not appear to change the correlations between standardized test scores and school spending, size, or type.**
-- Charter schools and those that have fewer students had a tendency to achieve higher exam averages.
-However, you could almost argue that there is an inverse relationship between the amount of money spent per student and the average exam scores in math and reading.
+- Charter schools and those that have fewer students generally achieve higher exam averages.
+However, you could argue that there is an inverse relationship between the amount of money spent per student and the average exam scores in math and reading.

 ![image showing exam scores and school size, spending,type](https://github.com/murphyk2021/School_District_Analysis/blob/a4ac6115e4cd8464a32667e37620a77a7ff7dbfd/School_District_Analysis/Resources/exam%20score%20correlations.PNG)
 - - -